Tagged union: 1960s

+In ALGOL 68, a union can be automatically coerced into a wider union, for example if all its constituents can be handled by the union parameter of print, a union can simply be passed to print as in the out case above.

 1970s & 1980s

-Although primarily only functional languages such as ML (from the 1970s) and Haskell (from the 1990s) give a central role to tagged unions and have the power to check that all cases are handled, other languages have support for tagged unions as well.
-However, in practice they can be less efficient in non-functional languages due to optimizations enabled by functional language compilers that can eliminate explicit tag checks and avoid explicit storage of tags.
+Functional programming languages such as ML (from the 1970s) and Haskell (from the 1990s) give a central role to tagged unions and have the power to check that all cases are handled.
+Some other languages also support tagged unions.

 Pascal, Ada, and Modula-2 call them variant records (formally discriminated type in Ada), and require the tag field to be manually created and the tag values specified, as in this Pascal example: